nachacin/ENCM-511-Public/README.md

 # ENEL-511-Projects
 A repository for version control and collaboration for ENCM 511 projects developed by group 4.

-Check out driver-project-3.X for the latest work.
-We aimed to optimize the firmware for power efficiency.
-The MCU uses zero polling; it only checks input pins when a change notification interrupt occurs, avoiding any wasted loop iterations.
-Adequate software debouncing strategies and state management accomplished this.
+Check out voltmeter.X for the latest work.
+We expanded on uart-interface.X by implementing a robust hierarchical state machine with well-defined behaviors.
+The program uses the ADC module to obtain 1000 samples from pin 8, calculates the average, then transmits the result through UART in ASCII format.
+On a serial terminal, one should be able to see the result's magnitude as a horizontal bar graph which is updated with new results every second for 10 seconds.

 Course info
 Institution: University of Calgary